qitab/cl-protobufs/README.md

   }
 }
 ```
-To access fields inside a oneof, just use the standard accessors outlined above.
+To access fields inside a oneof, use the standard accessors outlined above.
 These fields
 have the semantics of proto2 optional fields, so `has-*` functions are created.
 For example:

 ```lisp